DiSSCo/SDR/galaxy-workflow/README.md

 ```

-The sdr-example tool can then be cloned, and updated with these changes.
+The [sdr-example](https://github.com/DiSSCo/SDR/tree/galaxy-workflow/galaxy-workflow/tools/sdr-example) tool will then be cloned, and updated with the OpenDS properties and ```main.py```, ready for run in the SDR workflow.

 ### TODO

 - Docker container
-- TBC: Validate OpenDS
+- TBC: Validate OpenDS object post tool completion?